 - 1. Read applied research literature and present a summary and critique of literature in relation to the potential contribution of the work to their own research; - 2.
-Engage the class in conversation that explores a research topic of relevance to the field that represents an opportunity for future investigation; - 3.
+Engage the class in conversation that explores a research topic of relevance to the field that represents an opportunity for future scholarly investigation; - 3.
 Describe, verbally and graphically, a conceptual framework that informs their area of interest; - 4.
-Write a coherent research plan that includes a statement of the research problem, a conceptual framework, and discussion of methodology.
+Write a coherent research prospectus that includes a statement of the research problem, a conceptual framework, and rationale for study.